missionpinball/mpf-docs/config/achievement_groups.rst

 Default: ``None``

-Events in this list, when posted, will randomly pick on of the available achievements and change it to its "selected" state.
+Events in this list, when posted, will randomly pick one of the available achievements and change it to its "selected" state.
 This is useful when a game is starting and you want one of the available achievements to start in a selected state. (e.g. pick a random mission to be highlighted.)